Your guide to Windsor

 Leave enough time to explore this city when booking flights and hotels to Windsor.
 You can see the main attractions in two or three days.
 But consider extending it to five days if you want to explore the surrounding Essex and Pelee Island areas.

-With an average rainfall of 11 cm, April is the wettest month to go on a Windsor holiday.
+With an average rainfall of 110 millimetres, April is the wettest month to visit Windsor.
 When the skies turn grey, head indoors and enjoy the city's restaurants, shops, museums and more.

 Windsor Riverfront and Dieppe Gardens are only the tip of the iceberg of what's waiting for you here.
 Explore the list of things to do in Windsor and see why it should be your next travel stop.